ssaryonjr/Chit-chat/README.md

 # Chit-chat <img src="https://i.imgur.com/2CeVDQo.png" alt="" height="40px" width="40px" /> - Messaging App
 Chitchat is a free social media platform for users to interact with one another through either single or group chats.
-Send & receive messages in real time through the means of web sockets and see timestamps of when those messages were sent! <a href=""><b>Click here</b></a> to sign up now and start networking with other developers!
+Send & receive messages in real time through the means of web sockets and see timestamps of when those messages were sent! <a href="https://chitchat-messenger.herokuapp.com/"><b>Click here</b></a> to sign up now and start networking with other developers!

 <p align="center">
 <img src="https://github.com/ssaryonjr/ssaryonjr/raw/main/chitchat.gif?raw=true" height="500px" />